 First you will want to boot a fakezod.
 You can do this with your live running ship but at this time this will need you to modify the code so it's best to do this on a ship you can make mistakes on.

-Be sure to have mounted your home desk so you can easily edit files on it.
+Be sure to have mounted your base desk so you can easily edit files on it.
+The

 The second change that may potentially be needed is to modify the gas limit.
 This number here is the maximum number of gas units that will be used.
 In future this will be configurable but for now you may need to change this manually.
 For a guide to what to set it to you can use the constants in bridge as a guide based on what action you are going to be performing.
 The maximum cost of your transaction will be the maximum gas units multiplied by the gwei you're going to set later.
 You'll need at least this much in your account.